isc-projects/bind9/doc/arm/reference.rst

 .. namedconf:statement:: print-category
    :tags: logging
-   :short: Logs the category of syslog messages.
+   :short: Includes the category in log messages.

    If :any:`print-category` is requested, then the category of the message is logged as well.

 .. namedconf:statement:: print-severity
    :tags: logging
-   :short: Logs the severity of syslog messages.
+   :short: Includes the severity in log messages.

    If :any:`print-severity` is on, then the severity level of the message is logged.
 The ``print-`` options may